 You also trembled a bit because you realized when God walked this earth in the flesh he didn’t seem to like the people who had it all together much.
 He didn’t seem to gravitate toward the rich, the famous, the powerful or the “smart people” very often.
 No, He owned those categories yet He had a propensity for hanging with the uncool people and with the not so bright people and you hope He compares your intelligence to His so yours is so absolutely dwarfed by His that the difference between a “mentally challenged” man’s 60 and your 160 is insignificant.
 You hope He notices just how stupid you really are and you hope and plead He wants to hang out with you, too.

-Caught up in your own little selfish schemes and dreams you thought you were a success, or “on your way to becoming a success” but you now know you’ve achieved absolutely nothing, to date it all adds up to being a fool.
+Caught up in your own little selfish schemes and dreams you thought you were a success, or “on your way to becoming a success” but you now know you’ve achieved absolutely nothing, to date it all adds up to a big fat zerol.
 You realize: It doesn’t matter how much education you have, how much art you create, how many millions of your billions you give to charity, how many books you write or how high your IQ is.

 Unless you accept Him and make Him the center of your life you’re a failure.
 There are no other success options, His Way is the one way.
 Walk any false path you choose but you’ll wear out eighty pairs of shoes without getting near the real prize of truly having it all for eternity.